sachinchoolur/lightGallery/site-astro/src/content/docs/responsive-loading.md

 ## Responsive `data-lg-size`

-`data-lg-size` (the natural size that drives the zoom-from-origin animation) accepts a comma-separated responsive list — each entry is `width-height-breakpoint`, the last entry (no breakpoint) is the
+`data-lg-size` (the natural size that drives the zoom-from-origin animation) accepts a comma-separated responsive list, each entry is `width-height-breakpoint`, the last entry (no breakpoint) is the
 default: